How To Write A Tango That Sizzles

 Here are some images I loved:

-I created my own Pinterest board filled with other tango images I liked.
-You can see the whole board here.
+I curated my own Pinterest board filled with other tango images I liked.
 I love using Pinterest for this kind of image brainstorming.
 Its such a fantastic platform because it is completely image based and the quality and variety of images you can obtain are far better than what you can get by Googling alone.